ans-group/docs.ukfast.co.uk/source/email/postfix.md

 ## Ubuntu installation

 The process for installing Postfix on Ubuntu is similar.
-Use the below commands to acheive this:
+Use the below commands to achieve this:

 ```bash